 Closing our compilation of programs like SpeedFan is Desktop Control Center from Intel which is limited to Extreme Series desktop boards.
 If you’ve got a mobo from this particular range, the application will allow you to conveniently tune your system to get maximum performance.
 This is generally done by allowing you to overclock the CPU, memory and bus speeds.

-Now that you’ve read and learnt a little about the SpeedFan alternatives we’ve recommended, do you plan on getting any of the aforementioned tools?
-Do tell us which one’s you plan to use (or already have) and why by dropping a line or two in the comments below.
+Now that you’ve read and learned a little about the SpeedFan alternatives we’ve recommended, do you plan on getting any of the aforementioned tools?
+Do tell us which ones you plan to use (or already have) and why by dropping a line or two in the comments below.
 Additionally, you could give integrated solutions a try which come directly from motherboard manufacturers on new releases.